 Guided by the principles of a liberal arts education, GIS offers a curriculum designed to enable students to reach their professional and personal goals, and to build the breadth of knowledge and creativity in thinking to help them engage with new and complex problems on a global scale.
 Area requirements introduce students to a variety of disciplinary perspectives, giving them the opportunity to embrace diverse ideas and philosophies, compete in multiple fields of business and industry, and determine their own path to a fulfilling future.

 This area provides a solid foundation in the study of language, the most important medium of human communication.
-First, the theoretical issues: how language is structured and functions in each context; and where linguistics overlaps with psychology, sociology, and anthropology.
-Secondly, the basics of TESOL (teaching English to speakers of other languages).
-This area also examines language variation and change through interaction with other languages and cultures, including the development of English as a lingua franca.
+First, the theoretical issues: how language is structured and functions in each context, and where linguistics overlaps with psychology, sociology, and anthropology.
+Secondly, applied linguistics and the basics of TESOL (teaching English to speakers of other languages).
+This area also examines language variation and change through interaction with other languages and cultures, including the development of English as a lingua franca in non-native settings.

 Students fulfill area requirements by taking at least one compulsory elective course from each area in the 100 and 200 levels.
 See below for a list of qualifying courses.